algobulls/algobulls_help_site/docs/member/broking-details.md

 ![Broking](imgs/primary_broker.png)

-## 3. How to edit or remove a broker from your AlgoBulls account?
+## 3. How to edit or remove your broking account?

 If you wish to edit details click on Login/Edit option